smartycope/Cope/README.md

     - Some things I can just never remember how to do off the top of my head.
 Like decorator syntax.
 This is just full of strings (no code) of how to do certain things.
 - pygame
     - Some misc. functions relating to the pygame library
+- gym
+    - Includes the SimpleGym class, which adds some features to the gymnasium (formerly gym) library
 - linalg
     - Not available yet, I need to go through and move them out of experimental
     - Some linear algebra functions & classes to make linear algebra easier, including a matrix() function to make inputting matricies easier